Learn More: Health Declaration

 GET THE JAPAN HEALTH DECLARATION

 You can apply for the Japan Health Declaration online.
 It’s very easy to complete this process, all you have to do is to fill in a simple online form.
-However, you must have a negative result of a "Test Certificate for COVID-19" performed within 72 hours from the time of sampling to the departure time of the flight.
-If you are unable to present the "Test Certificate for COVID-19" before departure, you will have to wait in an accommodation secured by the quarantine station.
+You must have a negative COVID-19 PCR test result performed within 72 hours of the departure time of your flight to Japan.

 Check our application page to fill in the Japan Health Declaration.